cookerlyk/Chip8/README.md

 # Chip8
-Chip 8 Interpreter written in C:
+Chip 8 Interpreter written in C, using SDL2 for graphics.<br><br>

+Currently, the interpreter is in a playable state.
+The only missing core features are the system buzzer and more accurate timing for the execution of the system.

 ## Building and Running: